marvinpinto/action-automatic-releases/README.md

 1. Generate a new release and associate it with this tag.
 1. Upload `LICENSE.txt` and any `jar` files as release assets.

-As before, you can see an example of the end result [here](../../../../releases/latest).
+Once again there's an example of this over at [marvinpinto/actions](https://github.com/marvinpinto/actions/releases/latest).

 ```yaml
 ---